Kynthar

 • Terms check: PO specifies Net-30 payment.
 Acknowledgment shows Net-15.
 Flagged.

-Second 28 to 30: Action Surfacing
+Action Surfacing

 No chasing required.
 The buyer did not search their inbox.
 They did not open a spreadsheet.
 They did not compare two PDFs side by side.
 The system read the email, connected it, found the discrepancies, and delivered the action.
-That is 30 seconds of elapsed time and zero seconds of human effort.
+That is minutes of elapsed time and zero seconds of human effort.

 Why This Is Not Document Processing